The GameStop Insurrection Spreads

 But the huge retail investor-driven rally is not confined to the video game shop.
 Shares of headphone manufacturer Koss, for example, are up 275 percent to an all-time high.
 Shares of AMC are up 182 percent.
 Blackberry shares are up 16 percent.
 Shares of Bed, Bath, & Beyond rose around 30 percent on Wednesday.
 Shares of Nokia are up 40 percent.

 Brokerages are starting to limit leverage for investors in some of these surging stocks.
-TD Ameritrade told customers on Wednesday that it has placed curbs on some transactions.
+TD Ameritrade told customers on Wednesday that it has placed curbs on some transactions in Gamestop and AMC.

 Many of the smaller investors who have organized around the Reddit Group r/wallstreetbets see themselves as engaged in a populist uprising against the Wall Street establishment.